auduchinok/fstar-tutorial/tutorial-notes.md

 assume val read : filename -> ML string
 ```
-Function arguments cannot have any side effect, thus only function result has it.
+Function arguments cannot have any side effect, thus only function result has an effect type.

-Default effect type for non-Tot is ML.
+Default effect type for non-`Tot` is `ML`.

 ```fsharp
 let rec loop i = i + loop (i - 1) (* will be infered to (int -> ML int) or just (int -> int) *)